wusai2333/trib/doc/labs.md

 ## The Tribbler Story

-Believe it or not, here is the story: some cowboy programmer in the wild wrote a simple online microblogging service called Tribbler, and leveraging the power of the Web, it becomes quite popular.
-However, the program is written as a single process program, hence it does not scale, cannot support many concurrent connections, and is not fault-tolerant.
+Believe it or not, here is the story: some cowboy programmer wrote a simple online microblogging service called Tribbler, and leveraging the Web, it becomes quite popular.
+However, the program runs as a single process, hence it does not scale, cannot support many concurrent connections, and is not fault-tolerant.
 Knowing that you are taking the distributed computing system course at UCSD, he asks you to help him.
-You answered his call: your goal is to refactor the program into a distributed system, make it robust and scalable.
+You answered his call: your goal is to refactor Tribbler into a distributed system, make it robust and scalable.

 ## Getting Started

 The Tribbler project is written in golang and stored in a git repository now.
-To get start, run these commands in command line:
+To get started, run these commands in command line:

 ```
 $ cd                       # go to your home directory